 But, it does not have to be this way!

-By the end of the webinar, each participant should be able to take a history and understand bedside clinical tests to help rule in BPPV affecting the lateral canal.
+By the end of the course, each participant should be able to take a history and understand bedside clinical tests to help rule in BPPV affecting the lateral canal.
 Then, based on the assessment be able to determine:

 - Which ear is affected (this can be a challenge at times, but we have some tricks that we will share with you).

 - Determine if canalith repositioning techniques, liberatory maneuvers, or further investigation is warranted.

 - Expectations for outcomes and timelines for treatment.

 This 60-minute online course is appropriate for all physical therapists and any health care practitioner who works with people dealing with dizziness, unsteadiness, concussion, or any head trauma.

 A flow chart for treating BPPV will be available to all course participants.

 Kregg has been a registered physical therapist since 1995.
 Over the years his caseload has shifted from solely orthopedic to a mix of orthopedic and vestibular.
 With this background he has also established a reputation for treating concussion, having treated athletes in the NFL, CFL, college ranks, WHL, high school athletes, and the weekend warrior.

 In 1998, he took his first course in the field of vestibular rehabilitation.
 In 2008, he completed all of the requirements of the Vestibular Rehabilitation: a competency based course at Emory University, Atlanta Georgia.
 Since then he has continued to take ongoing courses throughout North America in regards to orthopedics, traumatic brain injury, and vestibular therapy.
 He has also been asked to teach weekend courses and present at various conferences throughout North America and Europe.